Train dispatcher: By country

-In Australia train dispatchers are known as train controllers.
-Most train controllers are employed by such Australian State and Federal Government organisations as the Australian Rail Track Corporation, the Public Transport Authority of Western Australia, Queensland Rail, and Sydney Trains.
+In Australia train dispatchers are known as Train/Network controllers.
+Most train controllers are employed by such government organisations as the Australian Rail Track Corporation, the Public Transport Authority of Western Australia, Queensland Rail and Sydney Trains.
 Others are the employees of privately operated railways such as those found in the Pilbara region.
-The mining giants BHP, Rio Tinto, Fortescue Metals Group and Roy Hill, all operate their own networks from Remote Operation Centres and employ large numbers of train controllers.
+The mining giants BHP, Fortescue, Rio Tinto and Roy Hill, all operate their own networks from Remote Operation Centres and employ large numbers of train controllers.

 In Canada a train dispatcher is known as a rail traffic controller (RTC).
 The two biggest employers of rail traffic controllers are Canadian National and Canadian Pacific.

 In New Zealand a dispatcher is known as a train controller, as in Australia.
 KiwiRail recently centralised all of its train control functions in a single control centre located in the national capital, Wellington, at the southern end of the North Island.

 Singapore refers to their train dispatchers as train service controllers (TSC).
 On its Mass Rapid Transit (MRT), they run the Operations Control Centre (OCC) and ensure that trains run on time and manage any incidents on the system.

-In fiction

-The Thomas the Tank Engine books by Reverend W. Awdry feature the character The Fat Controller.